permissions.py

 • DELETE requests require the user to have the delete permission on the model.

-The default behaviour can also be overridden to support custom model permissions.
+The default behavior can also be overridden to support custom model permissions.
+For example, you might want to include a view model permission for GET requests.

 To use custom model permissions, override DjangoModelPermissions and set the .perms_map property.
 Refer to the source code for details.